 The Weather in Dorset

-Find adventure and natural beauty with Dorset cottages
+Find adventure and natural beauty with Dorset's coastal cottages

 Most Dorset holiday homes can easily be reached with public transport from major cities like Bristol or London.
 However, you may prefer to drive yourself, if only because Dorset is largely rural and you’ll need your own vehicle to see the majority of the attractions in the area.
 The county is also served by Bournemouth International Airport, if you're coming from further afield!